urban-wombat/flattables/README.md

     tables.got (syntax okay)

 The FlatTables utility `gotft` will also do a validity check, but you might as well get earlier feedback with `gotsyntax`.

+Note: FlatTables is a little more strict than gotables syntax:
+* Table names must start with an uppercase character.
+* Column names must start with a lowercase character.
+* Table names or column names that so much as look like Go key words are not permitted.
+Table and column names end up as variable names in generated Go code, and the compiler can get annoyed seeing key words used as variables.

 3. Run the FlatTables utility `gotft` (gotables flattables).